influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

 ---

 The InfluxDB v3 [`influxdb3-python` Python client library](https://github.com/InfluxCommunity/influxdb3-python)
-integrates {{% cloud-name %}} write and query operations with Python scripts and applications.
+integrates {{% product-name %}} write and query operations with Python scripts and applications.

-InfluxDB client libraries provide configurable batch writing of data to {{% cloud-name %}}.
+InfluxDB client libraries provide configurable batch writing of data to {{% product-name %}}.
 Client libraries can be used to construct line protocol data, transform data from other formats to line protocol, and batch write line protocol data to InfluxDB HTTP APIs.

-InfluxDB v3 client libraries can query {{% cloud-name %}} using SQL or InfluxQL.
+InfluxDB v3 client libraries can query {{% product-name %}} using SQL or InfluxQL.
-The `influxdb3-python` Python client library wraps the Apache Arrow `pyarrow.flight` client in a convenient InfluxDB v3 interface for executing SQL and InfluxQL queries, requesting server metadata, and retrieving data from {{% cloud-name %}} using the Flight protocol with gRPC.
+The `influxdb3-python` Python client library wraps the Apache Arrow `pyarrow.flight` client in a convenient InfluxDB v3 interface for executing SQL and InfluxQL queries, requesting server metadata, and retrieving data from {{% product-name %}} using the Flight protocol with gRPC.

 <!-- TOC -->